NathanYyc/djl-spark/serving/serving/README.md

 {work-dir}/plugins
 ```

-The plug-in folder can be configured with the 'plugin-folder' parameter in the server-config file.
+The plug-in folder can be configured with the 'plugin-folder' parameter in the parameterServer-config file.

 example:
-running model server with gradle using a specific config-file:
+running model parameterServer with gradle using a specific config-file:

 ```sh
 ./gradlew run -Dai.djl.conf=~/modelserver-config.properties
 ```

- example config.properties file for djl-server
+ example config.properties file for djl-parameterServer

 ```sh
 inference_address=http://127.0.0.1:8081